Connecting to Tesla Gateway

-Step 1: For Gateway 1, your password is located on the bottom of the home screen in the Tesla app.
-For Gateway 2, your password is located behind the cover of the unit.
+Step 1: Find your Gateway serial number, which is the password for Backup Gateway and Non-Backup Gateway, on the bottom of the ‘Settings’ screen in the Tesla app.
+For Gateway 2, your serial number is in the Tesla app, and your password is located behind the cover of the unit.

 Step 3: After you click on the “TEG-xxx” network, enter the Wi-Fi password found in Step 1.

 Step 4: Open a web browser and enter any of the following in the address bar:

 Note: turn on airplane mode then turn on Wi-Fi and connect to Tesla Gateway.